Feb. 2: Strengthening Public Diplomacy: The Council of American Overseas Research Centers Join the State Department

 The February 2 First Monday Forum will focus on the Council of American Overseas Research Centers.

-Last year, the State Department acquired full oversight responsibility for the CAORC, formerly split between the Departments of Education and State.
-CAORC is a network of American overseas research centers (ORCs) assisting American scholars who conduct research in 29 countries across Asia, the Middle East, Africa, Europe, and Latin America.
-The consolidation represents a new public diplomacy opportunity to advance U.S. interests and our global image through a closer partnership with American scholar-specialists, engaging their domestic and international networks.
+The Council of American Overseas Research Centers (CAORC) is a network of American overseas research centers (ORCs) assisting American scholars who conduct research in 29 countries across Asia, the Middle East, Africa, Europe, and Latin America.
+CAORC and the ORCs have been supported in the past by the Departments of Education and State.
+Last year, the Department of Education Title VI American Overseas Research Centers Program was transferred to the State Department.
+This change presents a new public diplomacy opportunity to build stronger international ties through a closer partnership with American scholar-specialists, engaging their domestic and international networks.

-Many of the ORCs are venerable institutions that have long supported programs and services helping Americans conduct research and teaching abroad.
-The ORCs currently supplement State Department exchanges and cement long-term engagements with governments and institutions in regions that are critical to national security and economic stability.
-New patterns of funding, management, and innovative programs will be set in the next few months and deserve careful consideration.
+Many of the ORCs are venerable institutions that have long supported programs and services helping Americans conduct research and teaching abroad in partnership with host countries.
+In many countries, the ORCs supplement State Department exchanges and cement long-term engagements with governments and institutions that are critical to U.S. national security and economic stability.
+New patterns of funding, management and innovative programs will be set in the next few months and deserve careful consideration.

 The event will take place at noon at GWU's Lindner Family Commons (1957 E Street, NW, Room 602, Washington, D.C.
 20052) and will also be available via Zoom.
 For those who arrive before 11:40 a.m., a light lunch will be provided.